-Result / Indicators Baseline Expected 2021 target 2021 Result Reasons for variance from planned target (if any) Expected final target Outcome 1: By the end of its execution, the Joint intersectoral early childhood strategies at the subna population, living in rural and/or remote areas, and care (0-6 years old). tional level which ch will reach up to approximately 85 0,000 children, inclu ding indigenous Outcome 1.1 indicator: Number of provinces where Early Childhood Boards have been setup with intersectoral representation 0 4 4 4 Outcome 1.2 indicator: Number of provinces that have designed Comprehensive Early Childhood Strategies 0 4 4 4 Outcome 1.3 indicator: Number of municipalities where Early Childhood Local Boards have been setup with intersectoral representation 0 18 18 18 Outcome 1.4 indicator: Existence of a methodology tested for the design of Comprehensive Early Childhood Provincial Strategies and the setup of Local Boards, available to scale up these experiences 0 1 1 1 Output 1: Support for the national and subnational implementation of the National E arly Childhood Stra itegy (ENPI) Output 1.1 indicator: Methodology for the design of Early Childhood Provincial Strategies and the setup of Local Boards designed 0 1 1 1 Output 1.2 indicator: Number of provinces with Early Childhood Provincial Strategies designed and implemented 0 4 4 4 Output 1.3 indicator: Number of Local Boards setup in the provinces where the Early Childhood Strategies are designed 0 18 18 18 Output 1.4 indicator: Experience of an intercultural scheme to offer care services to the 0 1 1 1 indigenous population living in rural areas systematized and documented Output 1.5 indicator: Experience of a programme to promote parenting practices that are respectful of children's rights, aimed at the indigenous population living in rural areas, systematized and documented 0 1 1 1 Output 1.6 indicator: Specific studies about early childhood in the provinces developed 0 3 3 4 Output 1.7 indicator: Number of provinces where the intervention model for situations of sexual abuse and forced pregnancy in girls and adolescents under 15 was piloted 0 4 4 4 Output 1.8 indicator: Number of municipalities whose parenting centers received educational materials and equipment 0 5 5 5 Output 1.9 indicator: Number of early childhood centers in charge of social organizations that received educational materials and equipment 0 20 20 20
+Result / Indicators Baseline Expected final target Final Result Reasons for variance from planned target (if any) Outcome 1: By the end of its execution, the Joint intersectoral early childhood strategies at the subna population, living in rural and/or remote areas, and care (0-6 years old). duction of the mequ ancy gaps in early childhood Outcome 1.1 indicator: Number of provinces where Early Childhood Boards have been setup 0 4 4 with intersectoral representation Outcome 1.2 indicator: Number of provinces that have designed Comprehensive Early Childhood 0 4 4 Strategies Outcome 1.3 indicator: Number of municipalities where Early Childhood Local Boards have been 0 18 18 setup with intersectoral representation Outcome 1.4 indicator: Existence of a methodology tested for the design of Comprehensive Early Childhood Provincial 0 1 1 Strategies and the setup of Local Boards, available to scale up these experiences Output 1: Support for the national and subnational implementation of th e National Early Cl hildhood Strategy (E NPI) Output 1.1 indicator: Methodology for the design of Early Childhood Provincial Strategies and the 0 1 1 setup of Local Boards designed Output 1.2 indicator: Number of provinces with Early Childhood Provincial Strategies designed and 0 4 4 implemented

-Outcome 2: By the end of its execution, the Joint Programme will have contributed to the articulation of training policies for decent work in the care sector, aimed at reducing the informal economy and all forms of discrimination and the eradication of child work, strengthening the competencies of early childhood care and education workers, and the parenting skills of the families, from a rights perspective and with a gender approach.
+Output 1.3 indicator: Number of Local Boards setup in the provinces where the Early Childhood Strategies are designed 0 18 18 Output 1.4 indicator: Experience of an intercultural scheme to offer care services to the indigenous population living in rural areas systematized and documented 0 1 1 Output 1.5 indicator: Experience of a programme to promote parenting practices that are respectful of children's rights, aimed at the indigenous population living in rural areas, systematized and documented 0 1 1 Output 1.6 indicator: Specific studies about early childhood in the provinces developed 0 3 3 Output 1.7 indicator: Number of provinces where the intervention model for situations of sexual abuse and forced pregnancy in girls and adolescents under 15 was piloted 0 4 4 Output 1.8 indicator: Number of municipalities whose parenting centers received educational materials and equipment 0 5 5 Output 1.9 indicator: Number of early childhood centers in charge of social organizations that received educational materials and equipment 0 20 20 Outcome 2: By the end of its execution, the Joint Programme will have contributed to the articulation of training policies for decent work in the care sector, aimed at reducing the informal economy and all forms of discrimination and the eradication of child work, strengthening the competencies of early childhood care and education workers, and the parenting skills of the families, from a rights perspective and with a gender approach.
+Outcome 2.1 indicator: Number of workers in the early childhood centers who participated in training activities Entre Ríos: 306 workers (73,0%) Mendoza: 93 workers (92,1%) 2300 workers trained in at least 4 provinces and 18 municipalities 2936 workers trained in at least 4 provinces and 18 municipalities